Optimal Auction Design with Contingent Payments and Costly Verification: Model

 \paragraph{Setting} There is a principal and there are $N$ agents, labeled $i =1, \ldots, N$.
 The principal has an asset to allocate.
 Each agent observes a private signal about his future income from acquiring the asset.
 Agent $i$'s signal realization, denoted $\th_i$, is called his type.
 Each agent $i$'s type $\th_i$ is independently drawn from a distribution $F_i$ with a continuous, strictly positive density $f_i$ on its support $\Th_i = [\ul{\th}_i, \ol{\th}_i]$.
 The space of type profiles is $\Th = \prod_{i=1}^{N} \Th_i$.

-If agent $i$, with type $\th_i$, receives the asset, then his income $\pi_i$ is drawn from an integrable distribution $G_i ( \cdot | \th_i)$ with a continuous, strictly positive density $g_i ( \cdot | \th_i)$ over an interval $\Pi_i ( \th_i) \coloneqq [ \ubar{\pi}_i (\th_i), \bar{\pi}_i ( \th_i)]$, where $0 \leq \ubar{\pi}_i (\th_i) < \bar{\pi}_i (\th_i) \leq \infty$.\footnote{If $\bar{\pi}_i (\th_i) = \infty$, then we set $\Pi_i ( \th_i) = [ \ubar{\pi}_i (\th_i), \infty)$.
-Whenever we require a continuous density function to be strictly positive over an interval, we implicitly allow the density to equal zero at the endpoints of the interval.} In particular, the support of the income distribution can shift with the agent's type.\footnote{This creates a few technical issues, but these can be resolved, as first observed in \cite{LiuEtal2020}.
-With shifting supports, our regularity assumptions (imposed below) become less restrictive.} As in the main setting of \cite{demarzo2005bidding}, we assume that agent $i$'s income distribution depends on his own type, but not on the types of other agents.
-This is the analog of the private values assumption.\footnote{Only the winner's income is realized, so there is no need to specify the joint distribution of $\pi_1, \ldots, \pi_N$.
-Therefore, our model of private values allows for some dependence between different agents' realized incomes.
-For example, we allow incomes to be given by $\pi_i = \th_i + \e$, for some aggregate shock $\e$ that is independent of $(\th_1, \ldots, \th_N)$.}
+If agent $i$, with type $\th_i$, receives the asset, then his income $\pi_i$ is drawn from a distribution $G_i ( \cdot | \th_i)$ with a continuous, strictly positive density $g_i ( \cdot | \th_i)$ over the interval $\Pi_i ( \th_i) \coloneqq [\ubar{\pi}_i (\th_i), \bar{\pi}_i ( \th_i)]$, where $0 \leq \ubar{\pi}_i (\th_i) < \bar{\pi}_i (\th_i) < \infty$.
+In particular, the support of the conditional income distribution can shift with the agent's type.\footnote{With shifting supports, our regularity assumptions (imposed below) become less restrictive.
+Shifting supports present a few technical issues, but these can be resolved, as first observed in \cite{LiuEtal2020}.} We assume that the functions $\ubar{\pi}_i$ and $\bar{\pi}_i$ are continuous and weakly increasing.
+As in the main setting of \cite{demarzo2005bidding}, agent $i$'s income distribution depends only on his own type, not on the types of other agents.
+This is the analog, in our setting, of the private values assumption.\footnote{Only the winner's income is realized, so there is no need to specify the \emph{joint} distribution of $\pi_1, \ldots, \pi_N$.
+Thus, our private-values model implicitly allows for some dependence between different agents' realized incomes.
+For example, incomes could be given by $\pi_i = \th_i + \e$, for some aggregate shock $\e$ that is independent of $(\th_1, \ldots, \th_N)$.}